 java -classpath D:\WK\jars\hsqldb.jar org.hsqldb.Server -database.0 experiment -dbname.0 experiment

 If successful, you should see the following result:

 We leave the command window like this and proceed to the next step.

 Seting up Weka remote engine

-First of all in D:\WK directory we create the remote_engine directory to be like this: D:\WK\remote_engine.
+First of all, in the D:\WK directory, we create the remote_engine directory like this: D:\WK\remote_engine.

-The from weka install directory (usually C:\Program Files\Weka-3-9) we take remoteExperimentServer.jar file and copy somewhere temporary.
-Here we simply extract its contents with an archive program.
+The from weka install directory (usually C:\Program Files\Weka-3-9), we take the remoteExperimentServer.jar file and copy somewhere temporary.
+Here we extract its contents with an archive program.
 I use 7-zip.
 After extraction, you will see three files: remote.policy, remote.policy.example, and remoteEngine.jar.
-You take remote.policy and remoteEngine.jar files and copy them into D:\WK\remote_engine directory.
+You take remote.policy and remoteEngine.jar files and copy them into the D:\WK\remote_engine directory.

 This is where things for me got a bit tricky.
-I’ve got stuck with command and provided files because java couldn’ parse the remote.policy file correctly.
-For the sake of simplicity also copy the weka.jar file to D:\WK\jars directory, because running remote engine command becomes simpler.
-The commands in documentation refused to run because each class has to be included with the full path to file.
+I’ve got stuck with command and provided files because java couldn’t parse the remote.policy file correctly.
+For simplicity, copy the weka.jar file to the D:\WK\jars directory because running remote engine command becomes simpler.
+The documentation commands refused to run because each class has to be included with the full path to file.

-So again you can try running a bit modified command in newly opened CMD tool (remember not to touch database running command window):
+So again, you can try running a bit modified command in the newly opened CMD tool (remember not to touch database running command window):

 You most likely will run into an error like this:

-Couldn’t find what’s wrong with the file.
+I couldn’t find what’s wrong with the file.
 It appears to be UTF-8 encoded and so on.
 Browsing the internet didn’t give a positive response.
-So I decided to recreate the new policy file by using the java tool (policytool.exe) which can be found on the Java installation directory.
-Here you can enter each policy manually and save the file in proper format.
-I’m not a Java programmer, so I do things intuitively, and not always in the correct way.
+So I decided to recreate the new policy file using the java tool (policytool.exe), which can be found on the Java installation directory.
+Here you can enter each policy manually and save the file in a proper format.
+I’m not a Java programmer, so I do things intuitively and not always correctly.
 I have added all securities one by one to a new file called mm.policy.
-And also added additional security to grant all permissions, because had a problem with file creation by remote experiment engine.
+It also added additional security to grant all permissions because it had a problem with file creation by a remote experiment engine.
 If you want, you can download my policy file to use in your experiment here: mm_policy.zip

 copy it to D:\WK\remote_engine directory